elastic/integrations/packages/gcp/docs/README.md

 jsonPayload.remote_location.country=[COUNTRY_ISO_ALPHA_3]
 ```

-Start working on your query using the Google Cloud [Logs Explorer](https://console.cloud.google.com/logs/query), so you can preview and pintpoint the exact log types you want to forward to your Elastic Stack.
+Start working on your query using the Google Cloud [Logs Explorer](https://console.cloud.google.com/logs/query), so you can preview and pinpoint the exact log types you want to forward to your Elastic Stack.

 To learn more, please read how to [Build queries in the Logs Explorer](https://cloud.google.com/logging/docs/view/building-queries), and take a look at the [Sample queries using the Logs Explorer](https://cloud.google.com/logging/docs/view/query-library-preview) page in the Google Cloud docs.